Jamesreinhardt222/comm-documentation-assignment/docs/Slack_invitation.md

 * * *

 Now that you have invited your students to your slack space, you will see your students joining the workspace within few days.
-Next step is [using extra features](https://jamesreinhardt222.github.io/comm-documentation-assignment/docs/App_integration/) with integrating external app to Slack.
+The next step is [adding extra features](https://jamesreinhardt222.github.io/comm-documentation-assignment/docs/App_integration/) by integrating external apps to Slack.